engineers-planet/Smart-India-Hackathon-Projects-/Real-time Emergency Response System/README.md

 <table>
   <tr>
     <td>
-Our idea “ReachOut” aims to build a progressive web app that makes access for the specially abled to government schemes expeditious and empowers them
+Our idea “Real-time Emergency Response System” aims to build a progressive web app that makes access for the specially abled to government schemes expeditious and empowers them
 <br><br>
       The <i>key features</i> of <strong>ReachOut</strong>:
       <ul>